arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 2. [Check if the Arduino Create Agent is installed and running](https://support.arduino.cc/hc/en-us/articles/4980687506844-Check-if-the-Arduino-Create-Agent-is-installed-and-running), then click **Try again**.

-3. Double-press the reset button on the board, then click **Try Again**.
+3. Double-press the reset button on the board to put the board in [bootloader mode](https://support.arduino.cc/hc/en-us/articles/5779192727068-Reset-your-board#bootloader-mode), then click **Try Again**.

 4. Try uploading an Example sketch (such as _Examples > Built in > 01.Basics > Blink_) in the [Cloud Editor](https://create.arduino.cc/editor).